-Plus, as Cox notes, recipients generally prefer emails with simple, familiar text (no unusual font colors, sizes, or styles).
+Plus, as HubSpot notes, recipients generally prefer emails with simple, familiar text (no unusual font colors, sizes, or styles).

 - Reduce image file size.
-This can head off slow mobile download speeds (Cox).
+This can head off slow mobile download speeds (HubSpot).

 - Make CTA buttons larger than 45-57 pixels large so they are easier to click.
-Cox notes that the average adult index finger is 1.6 - 2 cm, citing an MIT study.
+HubSpot notes that the average adult index finger is 1.6 - 2 cm, citing an MIT study.

 A comfortably sized CTA; Source: Zapier

 - Use a responsive template.
-Responsive templates spring to the size of whatever screen they are viewed on, helping ensure a great user experience no matter what device the recipient is using (Cox).
+Responsive templates spring to the size of whatever screen they are viewed on, helping ensure a great user experience no matter what device the recipient is using (HubSpot).

 - Use alt text.
-As with web pages, you should make sure that every image in your email has alt text.
-Alt text is a description of the image for screen readers to read for visually impaired people to provide context (e.g. “business woman in grey suit typing on Apple laptop”).
+Ensure every image in your email has alt text.
+Alt text is a description of the image for visually impaired people to provide context (e.g. “business woman in grey suit typing on laptop”).
 It’s also what the recipient will see if the image fails to render on their email client.

 - Advertise a video.
-99 Firms suggests adding a video to your email (or rather, a video thumbnail with a play button icon, that links to the video) since you don’t want to embed a video.
+99 Firms suggests adding a video thumbnail with a play button icon that links to a video.
 According to a recent Vidyard study, participants reacted more positively to video emails than text only, and remembered the contents better.

 6. Target the right people, the right way, with the right content

-Segmentation can increase the likelihood you’ll send subscribers relevant content that resonates with them, while personalization spices up (to borrow Ardath Albee’s metaphor) what might otherwise seem like an uncompelling, mass email by tailoring it to the recipient using data like their name, location, or industry.
+Segmentation can increase the likelihood you’ll send subscribers relevant content that resonates with them, while personalization tailors mass emails to each recipient using data like their name, location, or industry.

 - Segment your list.
 Try segmenting emails by useful categories like interests, location, and activity, 99 Firms recommends.
-In addition, Smarty recommends segmenting by previous interactions with your brand.
+In addition, The Content Marketing Institute recommends segmenting by previous interactions with your brand.

 - Personalize each email.
 Tactfully use personalization to insert individual recipients’ names, locations, company names, industry-specific information, or other things you know about them to engage them.